mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-2.markdown

 \tag{3.5}
 $$

 Finally the solution for the covariance matrix is a weighted average of the single Gaussian MLE result.
-The computation is a bit more involved and detailed in textbooks like Bishop:
+The computation is a bit more involved and detailed in textbooks like Bishop's PRML:

 $$
 \Sigma_c = \sum_i^N\frac{p(t_i=c|x_i)(x_i - \mu_c)(x_i - \mu_c)^T}{p(t_i=c|x_i)}